alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-22-suspicious-minds.md

 {%
-  slide_image
-  :deck => "suspicious-minds",
-  :slide => 44,
+  slide_image2
+  filename="slide44.png"
-  :alt => "White text on a red background: “What if it all goes wrong?”"
+  alt="White text on a red background: “What if it all goes wrong?”"
 %}

 What about when it all goes wrong?